-During this stage of their life, kittens will probably accept unknown cats, dogs, or other pets.
+During these life stages, kittens will probably accept unknown cats, dogs, or other pets.
 The problem is when you become too comfortable with them being comfortable, and allow them to play unsupervised.
 Most accidents happen because kittens quickly jump from play to pray, and other animals might not respond very kindly.

 Health and Nutrition

+What should I feed my cat?
 By the time they’re 7 months old, you should have already made sure that your kittens have been vaccinated.
-Additionally, the veterinarian might recommend a special type of food which will allow for a transition between kitten food and adult cat food.
+Additionally, a vet visit to the veterinarian might recommend a special type of food which will allow for a transition between kitten food and adult cat food.
 You will always need to choose highly nutritious and good quality ingredients, for example protein sources which are highly digestible and make your kitten fuller.

+Kitten training doesn’t have to be complicated.
 The good news is that your kitten is hardwired for this, and the likelihood is that he already knows where to go by that age.
-However, if you’re adopting a 7 to 9 month old kitten, when you first bring home your kitten immediately set him in the litterbox.
-Moreover, a tip which will help you know if your kitten wants you to clean the litter is if she or he doesn’t dig to bury the waste, or when two of the paws are in, but two are still out.
+However, if you’re adopting a 7 to 9 month old kitten, when you first bring home your kitten immediately set him in the automatic litter box.
+Moreover, a tip which will help you know if your kitten wants you to clean the litter is if she or he doesn’t dig to bury the waste.

 Be patient and understand it’s all part of kitten development.
 Whenever you’re in doubt, bring your kitten to the vet!